zapier/zapier-platform/packages/cli/docs/cli.md

 ## test

-> Test your integration via `npm test`.
+> Test your integration via the "test" script in your "package.json".

 **Usage**: `zapier test`

-This command is effectively the same as `npm test`, except we also validate your integration and set up the environment.
-We recommend using mocha as your testing framework.
+This command is a wrapper around `npm test` that also validates the structure of your integration and sets up extra environment variables.

+You can pass any args/flags after a `--`; they will get forwarded onto your test script.

 **Flags**
-* `-t, --timeout` | Set test-case timeout in milliseconds.
-Defaults to `2000`.
-* `--grep` | Only run tests matching pattern.
-* `--skip-validate` | Forgo running `zapier validate` before `npm test`.
+* `--skip-validate` | Forgo running `zapier validate` before tests are run.
+This will speed up tests if you're modifying functionality of an existing integration rather than adding new actions.
-* `--yarn` | Use yarn instead of npm.
+* `--yarn` | Use `yarn` instead of `npm`.
+This happens automatically if there's a `yarn.lock` file, but you can manually force `yarn` if you run tests from a sub-directory.
 * `-d, --debug` | Show extra debugging output.

 **Examples**
 * `zapier test`
-* `zapier test -t 30000 --grep api --skip-validate`
+* `zapier test --skip-validate -- -t 30000 --grep api`
+* `zapier test -- -fo --testNamePattern "auth pass"`

 ## upload